 - How Stitch loads and organizes data in Panoply.

-In just a few minutes, you can create a Panoply account and spin up a free Redshift data warehouse.
+In just a few minutes, you can create a Panoply account and spin up your own Redshift data warehouse.

 - Unlimited queries